 With banks, you are a customer.
 With credit unions, you are a member.

 It used to be difficult to become a member of a credit union.
 The usual requirement being you were working for a specific employer.
 In fact, many times the credit union was actually named after the employer.
-Many of those credit unions are still alive and well today.
+Many of these credit unions are still in existence today.

 Membership requirements these days are much more open.
 Every credit union has unique criteria.

 Credit unions did not come up with the idea of membership requirements.
-Federal regulations require members of credit unions to have something in common; this usually was the mutual employer scenario.
+Federal regulations require members of credit unions to have something in common, usually being the mutual employer scenario.